How To Create A Successful PR Campaign: Tips And Best Practices

 Lead Generation and Conversion Rates

 Measure the number of leads generated during the campaign.
 This could include newsletter sign-ups, inquiries, or downloads related to your campaign content.
-Calculate the conversion rates for these leads – how many of them turned into actual customers or engaged further with your organisation.
-Lead generation and conversions are vital indicators of the campaign’s impact on your bottom line.
+Calculate the conversion rates for these leads – how many turned them into actual customers or engaged further with your organisation.
+Lead generation and conversions are vital to the campaign’s impact on your bottom line.

 Audience Surveys and Feedback